kubeflow/website/content/en/docs/azure/deploy/install-kubeflow.md

     * **${KF_DIR}** - The full path to your Kubeflow application directory.

-2. Check the resources deployed correctly in namespace `kubeflow`
+2. Run this command to check that the resources have been deployed correctly in namespace `kubeflow`:

       ```
       kubectl get all -n kubeflow